aws/eks-distro/docs/development/runbook.md

     * `make build`
         * can use `make update-attribution-checksums-docker` if you prefer to build in docker.
 See [building locally](building-locally.md) for more info

+	* If there's an alert that recommends a specific version to fix it, but it hasn't been incorporated in the last few versions from upstream, there's a good chance it's because they decided the versions are not affected.
+For example, there's a vulnerability in some part of a package that the code doesn't use.
+	  * Search for the CVE ID in the relevant repository code, issues, PRs etc to see if there's some conversation about it.
+	  * Check the release notes of the fixed version; there may be more information on who is affected and why it might or might not apply to us.
+	Reference any link or conversation you find in the documentation for the CVE for that version

+	* If the above doesn't turn anything up, we're still probably safe to assume we're not affected, _only if the version is still in support_.
+Out of support version will *not* get patched and the vulnerability may definitely apply to them.
+So blanket "not affected" cannot be assumed for all versions.

+	* If the vulnerability alert is new and nothing exists upstream yet, create an issue for it using the proper process for submitting security issues for the repo in question.
+If you can tackle the fix, consider doing so and submitting the PR.

+	* There may be many false positives in the vulnerability alerts.
+So the main value of this process is discovering if upstream has fixed something that affects out of support K8s version that we still support (>9 months ago) and we need to backport the fix to our additional supported versions.